douzog/Ollama_gui/README.md

 Sending prompts to a local Ollama model (e.g., Lamma3), and saving .json files (Path: home/ollama_vault) and display responses.

-It works accross-platforms: wmacOS and Windows!
+It works accross-platforms: macOS and Windows!

 ![alt text](Ollama_gui.png)

 Simply:
 1. Download or Clone this repo and Ollama
-2. Comile app (Windows or MacOS)
+2. Compile app (Windows or MacOS)
 3. Execute: ollama_gui

 Prerequisites: